 Trafficking in human beings represents a grave violation of human rights and human dignity.
 It is a global problem that can only be tackled at the global level and in an international context.
 According to figures provided by the International Labour Organisation (ILO), 2.4 million people fall victim to human trafficking .
 Human trafficking is increasingly developing into a high-profit crime.
 According to the UN Office for Drugs and Crime (UNODC), criminal networks generate revenues of 32 billion dollars per year with the “human being as a commodity”.
 After illegal drug trafficking and arms trading, trafficking in human beings ranks third in terms of illicit profit.
 Women and children are particularly affected by human trafficking.

-In general, victims of human trafficking come from less affluent EU or third countries.
+In general, victims of human trafficking in Austria come from less affluent EU or third countries.
 At home they are often confronted with dysfunctional families and domestic violence; other factors that contribute to making them vulnerable to human trafficking are a low level of formal education, unemployment and the quest for a presumably “better life”.

 In order to coordinate and intensify anti-trafficking measures in Austria, the Task Force on Combating Human Trafficking under the direction of the Foreign Ministry was set up in November 2004 by a decision of the Austrian government.
 The Task Force is in charge of elaborating National Action Plans on Combating Human Trafficking and of monitoring their implementation.
-The Austrian Government adopted the first National Action Plan on Combating Human Trafficking in March 2007, the second National Action Plan (2009-2011) in May 2009, the third National Action Plan (2012-2014) in March 2012 and the forth National Action Plan (2015-2017) on 21 April 2015 by the Austrian government.
+The Austrian Government adopted the first National Action Plan on Combating Human Trafficking in March 2007, the second National Action Plan (2009-2011) in May 2009, the third National Action Plan (2012-2014) in March 2012 and the forth National Action Plan (2015-2017) on 21 April 2015.
 The National Actions Plans reflect a comprehensive approach to combating human trafficking and include measures for national coordination, prevention, protection of victims, prosecution and international cooperation.

 The Austrian government appointed the Austrian Diplomat Director General Ambassador Dr. Elisabeth Tichy-Fisslberger as the first National Coordinator on Combating Human Trafficking on 10 March 2009.
 Ambassador Tichy-Fisslberger is also the chair of the Task Force on Combating Human Trafficking.